This post may contain affiliate links. Please read our disclosure policy.

 before and after of braised chicken thighs with garlic cloves and lemon slices

 1. Season and let it hang out.
-We’ll start by patting the chicken dry and seasoning it with salt and pepper.
+Pat the chicken dry with paper towel and seasoning it with salt and pepper.
 Place the chicken on a large plate or in a bowl and allow it to chill in the fridge for at least 4 hours and ideally, at least 10-24 hours for best results.

 Soul-Warming Lemon Garlic Braised Chicken